Female Stand-Up Definition

 This post isn’t going to be another one of those clickbaity articles on whether women can or can’t be funny.
 That people even have that discussion anymore is sexist and absurd.

-If you read my post from Wednesday you’ll know that it didn’t go too well.
+If you read my post from Wednesday you’ll know that I performed stand up recently and it didn’t go too well.

 Another occurrence on Monday